Generally, an enterprise is allowed to deduct reasonable expenditures that actually have been incurred and are related

-From 1 January 2018 to 31 December 2020, for R&D expenses incurred for new technology, new products, or new craftsmanship, an extra 50% of the actual expenses incurred are also tax-deductible as an incentive.
+From 1 January 2018 to 31 December 2020, for R&D expenses incurred for new technology, new products, or new craftsmanship, an extra 75% of the actual expenses incurred are also tax-deductible as an incentive.

 Asset loss (including bad debt loss) may be deductible in the tax year during which such loss is incurred, provided that supporting documents are maintained for inspection by the in-charge tax bureau.

 Interest on loans generally is tax-deductible.
 For interest expenses on borrowings from non-financial institutions by a non-financial institution, the portion that does not exceed the commercial rate is deductible.
 The tax deduction of interest paid to related parties is subject to the thin capitalisation rule under the CIT law (see the Group taxation section for more information).